How to answer common data analyst interview questions

 “I love learning.
 I spend time reading major computing publications and spending time in forums with other data geeks like myself!
 I also subscribe to Google alerts to keep me up-to-date in case I miss anything.
 I also follow Google Trends to see what’s spiking in popularity or to discover new hardware or software that might make me more effective at what I do.”

 “Data mining is looking for patterns in an existing database.
-Basically, I’m looking for valid and useful data that can be incorporated into a project without any reservations.
-Data profiling is more about assessing the quality of the data itself so that it can be corrected later.”
+I’m looking for valid and useful data that can be incorporated into a project without any reservations.
+Data profiling is more about assessing the data quality so that it can be corrected later.”

 Becoming a data analyst can be an excellent career move, but you’ve got to ace that interview first.
 Training, learning, getting certifications, and staying on top of trends will put you at the top of the talent pool.
 But remember, other people want that job too, so it’s up to you to stay ahead of the competition.
 Good luck!